jonathan-skantz/thin-ice-clone/README.md

 ### Code and commit message formatting
 * Imperative form
-* Refer to issues fixed at the end of each commit message.
+* Refer to issues fixed at the end of each commit message

 For example: `Add player sprite.
 Fix #21`